2025 AWC application now open!

 Wilderness values, natural processes and features, history, wildlife, resource management issues, and other topics related to Wilderness and wilderness management are used as themes around which artists' residencies are organized.
 All media of art work is encouraged.
 Since the program’s first summer in 2004, 56 artists have participated in this program.

 Artists are invited to apply for the Artist Wilderness Connection program each winter.
-The program hosts two artists in cabins on the Flathead National Forest during the months of July, August, and September.
+The program hosts two artists in cabins on the Flathead and Helena Lewis and Clark National Forest during the months of July, August, and September.
 For more information about how to apply as an artist, click Apply below.
 If you have questions, please contact the BMWF at 406-387-3808 or Teresa Wenum with the Flathead National Forest at 406-758-5218.

 Meet our 2023 Artists*